-More scenic and with less traffic, this route passes through several cultural and archeological sites before connecting with the Ziway Road.
+A considerably longer but arguably more scenic route with less traffic, this route passes through several cultural and archaeological sites before connecting with the Ziway Road.

 - Follow the Jimma road out of Addis Ababa for 20km to Alem Gena, where the signposted road south to Butajira branches off to the left.
 From Alem Gena to Butajira is rougly 105km.
 At Butajira take the road 50km to Ziway.
 Continue on the Moyale Road for 84km.
 Take a left at the clearly signposted turn as you enter Shashemene (at the bus station) for the Bale Moutains.
 Follow this road for 158km through Dodola and Adaba to Dinsho.

 - Melka Kunture Prehistoric Site: Located on the south face of the Awash River Gorge (opposite Melka Awash), and regarded as one of the most important Stone Age sites in Ethiopia, this area boasts fossils over one million years old.

 Downstream in Dubatu is a complex of caves and houses on the cliff- face, dug by the Gurage people.
 Both this and a disused rock-hewn monastery are abandoned and can be entered by visitors.
 To get here, turn right 100m after the bridge in Melka Awash.
 It is signposted.

 Adadi Maryam Church: Dating from between the 12th and 14th centuries, this is the southernmost extant rock- hewn church in Ethiopia.
 Turn off 5km past Melka Awash at the signpost, then continue 13km to the church.

 Tiya Stelae: A UNESCO World Heritage Site, Tiya is home to 45 stelae over 2m tall marking a mass grave of people who died almost 700 years ago.
 Other than this, very little is known about the markings or origin.